MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/services-protocol.md

 ## <a name="throttling"></a>Handle Throttling
 Throttling extremely high-volume usage maintains fair usage for all Bing Ads clients.

-### Ad Insight and Campaign Management
+### <a name="throttling-adinsight"></a>Ad Insight API
-For Ad Insight and Campaign services, throttling limits the number of calls to the API that any one user can make in a minute's time.
+For the Ad Insight service, throttling limits the number of calls to the API that any one user can make in a minute's time.

 At the customer level, the number of calls a customer can make to the customer data is restricted using a sliding protocol with a 60 second window.